European regulator gives green light for Astra-Oxford COVID-19 vaccine

 Concerns over its value for the elderly were raised on Thursday when Germany's vaccine committee said it should be given only to people aged between 18 and 64, due to a lack of data about how effective it is in older people.

-(Writing by Pushkala Aripaka in Bengaluru, Editing by Douglas Busvine and Keith Weir)
+(Writing by Pushkala Aripaka in Bengaluru, Editing by Douglas Busvine, Keith Weir and Elaine Hardcastle)